cloudconfig/cloco-cli/README.md

 --app | The ID of the application. | Optional, but if not set you will need to supply --app in subsequent API calls.
 --env | The ID of the environment. | Optional, but if not set you will need to supply --env in subsequent API calls.
 --url | The URL of the cloco API. | Optional, intended for on-premise installs.
 Will default to the hosted cloco API [https://api.cloco.io](https://api.cloco.io).
---reset | Flag. | Resets all values back to the default (i.e. blank) and sets only those supplied.
+--reset | Flag. | Optional.
+If supplied, resets all values back to the default (i.e. blank) and sets only those supplied.

 # Personal Information

 To retrieve your cloco profile:

   $ cloco me

 ### Parameters